hunger/slint/editors/vscode/README.md

  * `pnpm lint` and `pnpm lint:fix` run the biome linter on the source code
  * `pnpm type-check` run the typescript compiler
- * `pnpm test_grammar` run the tests on the TextMate grammar build into the extension
+ * `pnpm test-grammar` run the tests on the TextMate grammar build into the extension